-Tangible Investments is offering an 1810 $5 Half Eagle Large Date, Large 5, BD-4, R.2, in PCGS MS65.
+Tangible Investments is offering an 1810 $5 Half Eagle Large Date, Large 5, BD-4, R.2, in PCGS MS65+.
 The BD-4 die state is much more available in 64 and below although it becomes difficult after that with only 2 in 64+.
-This example is one of 4 in 65.

 The 1810 $5 Half Eagle Bass-Dannreuther Die State BD-4 can be identified by the nearly horizontal top of the one in the date and the Large 5 on the reverse with the feathers tip pointing directly towards the tip of the 5.